joaocunhalopes/catsyncpoc/README.md

 ## Documentation

-To use the application you shoud edit the Xcvrs.json configuration file located in the following folder:
+To use the application you shoud edit the Xcvrs.json configuration file located at:

-..\\CatSyncPoc\Xcvr\Config
+CatSyncPoc\Xcvr\Config\Xcvrs.json

 The configuration file uses the JSON format, so after any change please make sure your file is compliant (I suggest using a free JSON validator service like [JSONLint](https://jsonlint.com/)